Particular/docs.particular.net/transports/rabbitmq/routing-topology_mandatory_rabbit_[,5).partial.md

-The default and recommended routing topology the RabbitMQ transport uses is the `ConventionalRoutingTopology`.
+The default and recommended routing topology is the `ConventionalRoutingTopology`.